 Wake Up Early

+Having a morning self care routine where you wake up early is always a good idea.
 If you have kids consider waking up an hour before the kids will be getting up.
 This will give you some quiet time aka “me time” to yourself to enjoy a cup of coffee, maybe have a bath, or do something else that you find equally relaxing, so long as it isn’t staying in bed an extra hour.
 Whatever you do during that time it should not involve the internet.
 No news, no social media, no TV.

 Get Some Fresh Air